 FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 The ethical vegan lifestyle is not just about the food you put on your plate.
-Many vegans are also concerned about sustainability and humans’ impact on the environment.
+Many vegans are also concerned about sustainability and human environmental impact.
 This lifestyle means they want to know not only what a product is made of but also how it’s made and whether or not it’s sustainable.
-So let’s dive into the inside of a candle jar!
+So, let’s dive into the inside of a candle jar!

 Paraffin Wax

-When it comes to candles, veganism and sustainability go hand in hand.
 The vast majority of candles on the market are made with paraffin wax, which is a petroleum by-product.
 Even though paraffin is vegan, it is often mixed with stearic acid to harden the wax and increase the burning time.
 Stearic acid is usually sourced from animals, making the candle non-vegan.
-Furthermore, paraffin wax is harmful to the environment and human health as it soots and emits pollutants and particles that pose cancer risks and other health issues.
+Furthermore, paraffin wax harms the environment and human health as it soots and emits pollutants and particles that pose cancer risks and other health issues.
 As paraffin is a non-renewable resource, it is not sustainable either.
 [12]

 Beeswax